clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question
     :question:
-    In the table, what is the actual copy number reported?
-(The table reports the copy number after taking tumor content into account.)
+    The table reports the copy number after taking tumor content into account.
+What is the actual reported copy number estimated in the tumor?

 ### Sample with clinically relevant deletion
 In the sample `CNV/CDKNA_B_del.cnv.html` there is a homozygous deletion of the gene CDKN2A and CDKN2B.
-This is a diagnostic marker is some cancers associated with poor prognosis.
+This is a diagnostic marker in some cancer types, associated with poor prognosis.

 Find the CDKN2A and CDKN2B deletion.